-Meeting on 28 May 2014, the Board of Directors appointed Board Member Stefano Orlando as the Company's Lead Independent Director responsible for carrying out the tasks provided for in application criterion 2.C.4 of the Self-Regulatory Code and international best practices.
+Pursuant to article 15.6 of the Autogrill Code (application criterion 3.C.5 of the Self-Regulatory Code).
 During the same meeting, Mr. Stefano Orlando was also appointed Chairperson of the Human Resources Committee and Co-ordinator of the Related-Party Transaction Committee.

-Pursuant to application criterion 2.C.4 of the 2011 Code, the Lead Independent Director, in addition to acting as reference point and coordinating the requests and contributions of non-executive directors, and particularly independent directors, cooperates with the Chairperson of the Board of Directors to ensure that directors actually receive complete and prompt information.
+$^{^{23}}$ See application criterion 2.C.4 of the Code.

+acting as reference point and coordinating the requests and contributions of non-executive directors, and particularly independent directors, the Lead Independent Director cooperates with the Chairperson of the Board of Directors to ensure that directors actually receive complete and prompt information.